How Much Does a Home Appraisal Cost in Colorado?

 What do home appraisers look for in Colorado?

-Depending on the loan program a buyer uses, home appraisers are required to look at a wide range of different aspects of the home.
+Depending on the loan program a buyer uses, home appraisers are required to examine various aspects of the home.

 “If you’re going through FHA for financing, they definitely have their own requirements,” says Esbenson.
 “You have to take extra care to look for potential problems like signs of water damage or a previous fire — anything that might affect the home’s structural integrity.
 This includes things like cracks in the walls, exterior foundation, and the condition of the roof.”

-She adds that FHA also requires appraisers to look for chipping or peeling paint, and if the property was built prior to 1978, they have to include a comment about the possibility of lead-based paint.
+She adds that FHA also requires appraisers to look for chipping or peeling paint.
+If the property was built prior to 1978, they have to include a comment about the possibility of lead-based paint.
 If there is an extreme amount of peeling paint, a separate inspection may be needed.

-In addition to any specifics that the different loan programs require, appraisers review the home’s:
+In addition to any specifics that the different loan programs require, appraisers review these home features:

 In addition, Esbenson says that part of her process will include driving around the neighborhood and seeing what it offers.
 “I look for positives, such as parks and green spaces, things for families, as well as negative impacts, such as are there commercial properties mixed in, freeway noise, or busy streets,” she explains.